PhilipYip1988/python-notebooks/anaconda/linux/install.md

 * python3.1
 * python3.11

 These are all the same application.
-The reason for the different version numbers is because the system Python used to have both Python 2 and Python 3 preinstalled and the version number was used to historically distinguish them. python became an alias for python3 when Python 2 became end of life and there was only one Python version.

 Python can be launched using: